frasertweedale/notes-redhat/design/pki-gssapi.rst

 A non-zero exit status shall cause ``ERejectException`` to be thrown, with the standard output from the executable as its argument.  **TODO** or stderr?

+**TODO** precisely define program contract w.r.t. output, exit codes, how messages get propagated to client.

+Propagating arbitrary data to ``ExternalProcessConstraint``
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+Some use cases may require aribitrary data supplied by the requestor to be observed by the profile policies, e.g. in the FreeIPA use case, the operator must indicate the subject principal name, and this must be propagated to the request validation program via ``ExternalProcessConstraint``.

+To support this, a new, optional *user data* parameter will be recognised by the enrolment processor.
+Specifically, if the HTTP request parameter ``user-data`` occurs, its value will be recorded in the ``IRequest``, and the ``ExternalProcessConstraint`` will expose it in the subprocess environment (see above).

+Propagating principal attributes to ``ExternalProcessConstraint``
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+Some use cases may require attributes about an externally authenticated principal that have been made available in the HTTP request environment (e.g. attributes from mod_lookup_identity or mod_auth_gssapi) to be made available to profile policies, e.g. the ``KRB5CCNAME`` variable.

+If the authenticated principal is an ``ExternalPrincipal``, all of the values from the principal's attribute map shall be added to the ``IRequest`` as *extData*, under the key ``auth_token.PRINCIPAL.<attr-key>``.
+The ``ExternalProcessConstraint`` can then be configured to add variables of interest to the subprocess environment.

 ..
   KRA authorisation